birder-project/vision-data-curation/README.md

 Configuration:

-- Default settings live in [vdc/conf/config.json](https://gitlab.com/birder/vision-data-curation/-/blob/main/vdc/conf/config.json)
+- Default settings live in [vdc/conf/config.json](vdc/conf/config.json)
 - A `config.json` in your project root will take precedence (or pass `--config` to any script)

+## Documentation

+For detailed walkthroughs, examples, and in-depth guides, please refer to our [full documentation](docs/README.md).

 ## License

-This project is licensed under the Apache-2.0 License - see the [LICENSE](https://gitlab.com/birder/vision-data-curation/blob/main/LICENSE) file for details.
+This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.